Goran Jurić

 Goran "Goca" Jurić (born 5 February 1963) is a Croatian former professional footballer who played as a defender.

 During his career, he played for Velež Mostar, Red Star Belgrade, Celta Vigo, Croatia Zagreb, Yokohama F. Marinos, and NK Zagreb.
 He earned 4 caps for the Yugoslavia national football team in 1988, and 16 caps for the Croatia national football team.

+Club career

+In 1993 he left Celta Vigo after being diagnosed with Type 1 Diabetes.

 International career

 He made his debut for Yugoslavia in a September 1988 friendly match away against Spain.
 After the break-up of the country, he started to represent Croatia, playing his first game for them in April 1997.
 He was a non-playing member of the squad for the 1998 FIFA World Cup, where Croatia finished third.
 His final international was an October 1999 European Championship qualification match against Serbia and Montenegro.